ampproject/amphtml/extensions/amp-overflow-button/amp-overflow-button.md

 formats:
   - websites
 teaser:
-  text: Displays an overflow for amp-ads and amp-iframes with a customizable button.
+  text: Displays an overflow with a customizable button for amp-ads and amp-iframes.
 ---

 <!--